turbopope/js-island-finder/readme.md

 {"tag_a": 5, "tag_b": 4, "tag_c": 2}
 ```

 Keywords with only one occurrence are omitted.
 Keywords are converted to lowercase.
 Keywords will be printed in descending order, but purely numeric tags are prepended in random order (and I don't know why).
+Note that this script should not be run though npm because piping it to a file would also write some npm messages.

 You should go through the process of creating your own up to date keyword statistics, but if you are just trying this out you can use those already included in the [out/](out/) directory.